Tubbz-alt/BoolGate/README.md

 This is foremost an educational tool, which with the assistance of it's conversion features, should provide a helpful aid for a student to learn about the relation between logic circuits, boolean algebra and truth tables.

+## Latest Release
+The latest release of BoolGate can be found here: https://github.com/tallsop/BoolGate/releases

 ## Libraries and Tools
 * NCalc (https://github.com/mouhong/NCalc)